dataworkshop/dw-bielsko-biala-project/README.md

-# Welcome to Bielsko-Biała Data Workshop project page!
+# Welcome to Bielsko-Biała DataWorkshop project page!

 ## Meetings